digitalempiretr/writapub/src/lib/app-rules.md

     -   **Uppercase:** Allows users to convert all text to uppercase or revert to the original casing with a single click.
 -   **Greatly Expanded Font Library:** Added **41** new decorative, script, and display Google Fonts (including Poppins, Lexend Deca, Ribeye Marrow, etc.) to provide users with a much wider range of typographic styles.
 -   **Wider Color Palettes:** The carousels for predefined solid colors in both the "Background" and "Text" settings now display 7 color swatches at a time (up from 4), making it easier to browse and select colors quickly.
+-   **Dynamic Template Previews:** If a template does not have a `previewImage` URL, a dynamic preview is generated on the card using the template's own background and font styles.
+This ensures all templates have a visual representation.

 #### TURKCE
 ### 1. Çekirdek Mantık ve Hata Düzeltmeleri